intershop/devenv-4-iom/doc/06_troubleshooting.md

 The process of searching problems of IOM is in general identical to the one used for the Postgres database, with one slight addition: IOM has an init-container, which may cause problems too.
 Hence, the process of searching for errors consists of these steps:

-1. Check IOM's status in Kubernetes.
+1. Check IOM's status in _Kubernetes_.
 1. If _Kubernetes_ section is missing:
   1. Check `devenv-cli.sh` commands used to create IOM for error messages.
 1. If _Kubernetes_ section is present but IOM is not running or not ready: